-Using myself as an example: By virtue of Indian Law, ANCSA law, and State law, I am a tribal member, a city and Borough resident, and a village and regional corporation shareholder.
+Using myself as an example, by virtue of Indian Law, ANCSA law, and State law, I am a tribal member, and a village and regional corporation shareholder.
 My tribe today possesses many rights similar to those of other Indian tribes, but in general owns no land or natural resources.
-My city and more predominantly my borough governments provide civic infrastructure and quality of life improvements to communities inhabited largely by our tribal members but also comprised of citizens of other ethnic groups.
-And my village and regional corporations own title to ANCSA-conveyed lands and natural resources, and have formed for-profit operating subsidiaries that offer employment and dividend benefits to their shareholders.
-The institutions that represent us are thus split into three broad swaths, yet braided together like rope and operate on our behalf.
+My village and regional corporations own title to ANCSA-conveyed lands and natural resources, and have formed for-profit operating subsidiaries that offer employment and dividend and other benefits to their shareholders.
+The institutions that represent us are thus split into at least three broad swaths, yet braided together like rope and operate on our behalf.

-Energy Development as a tool of Self-Determination - The North Slope Borough
+Energy Development as a tool of Self-Determination - the North Slope Borough